On average, the monthly premiums for Medicare Advantage in 2022 are $170.10 for Medicare Part B and $19 for an Advantage plan.

 Medicare Advantage plan providers put a yearly cap on costs, meaning that a person does not have to pay for any expenses that exceed the cap.

-In 2021, the cap for out-of-pocket costs in Medicare Advantage plans was $7,550.
+In 2022, the cap for out-of-pocket costs in Medicare Advantage plans remains $7,550.
 This amount is the limit for plans that do not include prescription drug coverage.